 Owner reviews clock in at over 4 stars average, and cite good performance and satisfactory results — though a few owners note that the Discount Ramps Heavy Duty Vehicle Recovery Grip Track’s short length means several may need to be laid end to end to create a suitable ramp.
 Other owners suggest the occasional blast of WD-40 and drying with a towel after use to prevent corrosion.

-These traction mats from the curiously named brand VaygWay might not be the longest-lasting or most effective set on this page, but at under $20 for a set, they may be worth consideration by an apprehensive shopper who isn’t sure if traction mats are worth bigger bucks.
+These folding traction boards from DEDC might not be the longest-lasting or most effective set on this page, but at under $30 for a set, they’re worth considering to keep in the trunk of your car or truck in a pinch versus other traction mats that cost substantially more

 A folding design adds portability, and at nearly two feet in length, you’ve got a decent high-traction runway for your tires.
-The VaygWay Recovery Traction Snow Mats don’t have shark-tooth biting edges or recovery tethers like some of the pricier options on this page—though a honeycomb-shaped tread pattern on the bottom edge looks like it would provide a decent chomp into some mud or dirt.
+The DEDC vehicle recovery tracks don’t have shark-tooth biting edges or recovery tethers like some of the pricier options on this page—though a honeycomb-shaped tread pattern on the bottom edge looks like it would provide a decent chomp into some mud, dirt or snow.

 They’re not pretty, and you might break them on the first use.
-Still, for the price, the VaygWay Recovery Traction Snow Mats might get you unstuck, which is pretty sweet.
+Still, for the price, the DEDC foldable recovery tracks might get you unstuck, which is pretty sweet.

 Good To Know: What To Do If You’re Stuck